INM-6/python-odmltables/doc/tutorial.rst

 csv
 ---

-There are different formats you can save your tabluar representation to, at the moment those are csv (comma-separated value) or xls (Excel).
+There are different formats you can save your tabular representation to, at the moment those are csv (comma-separated value) or xls (Excel).
 Since xls provides more possibilities concerning the appearance of the table we will start with the easier csv format.

 Converting from odML to table